 From this point proceedings only got lazier.
 Only a few minutes drive away is Fell Foot – a tranquil National Trust park on Lake Windermere offering pleasant walks, a cafe and a play-park.
 Here, we ambled around the lake’s shore until it met with the River Leven, spread out a picnic blanket and fell asleep.

 We stayed at KENDAL HOSTEL, one of the many great hostels around Kendal.
-This hostel was perfectly positioned in Kendal town centre, ideal for all of our needs, not least a pre-dinner pint at any pub that took our fancy.
+The hostel (now closed) was perfectly positioned in Kendal town centre, ideal for all of our needs, not least a pre-dinner pint at any pub that took our fancy.
 Our favourite was the aforementioned Burgundy Wine Bar & Brewhouse which served excellent local ales to cool unobtrusive reggae.
 The Brewery Arts Centre is right next door for a film, play, a pint or a pizza and more besides.

 The Kendal Hostel’s large kitchen has all you need to cook a fine meal, but that would have been too much for this day, so we ordered take-away from the excellent Little Thai Chef on Braithwaite Brow.
 Sat in the hostel’s bright dining room eating great food with a bottle white wine we planned the next day’s walking.